deadlyvipers/dojo_rules/introduction.md

-Hi my name is Ryan
+Hi my name is Ryan and my favorite Code School path is JavaScript.